sayan-mitra-9800/al-folio/_posts/2024-05-12-harmonic-percussions.md

 ## Harmonics
 When an instrument produces frequencies that are integer multiples of the fundamental, the sound is thus harmonic.
-Musical intruments like the guitar are harmonic as they are string instruments.
+Musical instruments like the guitar are harmonic as they are string instruments.
 Notice how the wave equation is a linear equation, which means that if $$u_1$$ and $$u_2$$ are valid solutions then $$a u_1 + b u_2$$ is also a valid solution.
 That means the actual solution for a string instrument is an infinite sum for all the harmonic frequencies with different amplitudes.
 The relative amplitudes of the overtones are what enable us to distinguish between different instruments.
 This is what we refer to as **timbre**.

 ## Percussion Instruments
-The sounds produced by a percussion intrument comes from a vibrating membrane.
-If we asume the membrane to have uniform thickness we can attempt to solve the wave equation in **cylindrical coordinates**.
-Using the Jacobian we get -
+The sounds produced by a percussion instrument comes from a vibrating membrane.
+If we assume the membrane to have uniform thickness we can attempt to solve the wave equation in **cylindrical coordinates**.
+Using the Laplacian we get -

 $$
 \frac{\partial^2 u}{\partial r^2} + \frac{1}{r} \frac{\partial u}{\partial r} + \frac{1}{r^2} \frac{\partial^2 u}{\partial \theta^2} = \frac{1}{v^2} \frac{\partial^2 u}{\partial t^2}
 $$

-Taking inspiration from the linear solution we can infer that $$v^2 = \frac{\tau}{\rho}$$, where $$\tau$$ is the tension per unit length and $$\rho$$ is the surface mass density ($$v$$ is the speed of the wave as discused before).
+Taking inspiration from the linear solution we can infer that $$v^2 = \frac{\tau}{\rho}$$, where $$\tau$$ is the tension per unit length and $$\rho$$ is the surface mass density ($$v$$ is the speed of the wave as discussed before).
 Just like the linear case, if we assume that the surface mass density is constant (western drums) and apply the boundary condition that the rim of the instrument is stationary, then surprisingly we **do not** get integer multiple solutions to the fundamental frequency.
 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">